About the Event

-Let the excitement begin with the festival’s new Zip-line in the Stone Pine Center lot!
+Let the excitement begin with our fantastically fun zip-line in Stone Pine Center!
 Zip-liners are safety harnessed, then climb a spiral staircase up to the crow’s nest 28 feet in the air.
 They are then attached to the zipline by our trained team via a redundant safety pulley and prepared for launch.
 Two at a time can zip side by side so not only will they enjoy the ride but also shriek in unison while in flight.
 Flying through the air reaching over 20 MPH they approach the specially designed power pack decelerator and come to a gradual stop.
-The smiles, laughter, and squeals say it all … it’s the thrill of a lifetime!
+The smiles, laughter, and squeals say it all … it’s a real rush; the thrill of a lifetime!
 Plus kids can burn some energy bouncing away on the giant, themed inflatables hosted by Coastside Children’s Programs.

 This year’s festival will feature the latest and greatest exhibits featuring Organic, Natural, Healthy and Eco-Friendly products.
 Festivalgoers can enjoy free product samples and gather information while experiencing first-hand how these products and organizations can help you live a better, healthier and “greener” lifestyle and be a positive catalyst for change.
-Sponsors include Safeway “Ingredients for Life”, Chevrolet Volt, The Solar Company, Eureka Bread Company, Larabar, Cascadian Farm, Food Should Taste Good, SolarCity, Dave’s Killer Bread and Allied Waste.
+Sponsors include Safeway “Ingredients for Life”, SolarCity, Bay Area Air Quality Management District, Solar Technologies, Manzana Products, Larabar, and Allied Waste.

 The Pumpkin Festival Committee will once again partner with Allied Waste Services, the City of Half Moon Bay and Coastal Repertory Theatre to promote and encourage maximum recycling.
 “Every day we talk about ways to reduce, re-use, and recycle,” said Melvin Mello Jr., Pumpkin Festival Director.
 “We’re on a mission to make this a Zero Waste festival –– it’s a major priority for us and something we diligently plan for and try to improve upon every year.”
 The Pumpkin Festival garbage and recycling operation is run by volunteers from the Coastal Repertory Theatre.
-In keeping with the festival’s tradition of involving community organizations, the theater troupe has been in charge of the massive garbage/recycling detail for nearly 20 years, relying on the festival as one of its biggest fund-raising activities.
-“It’s hard work with extensive planning and coordination, but it’s important to all of us that we present a clean, ‘green’ event,” said Tom Woosnam of the Coastal Repertory Theater.
+In keeping with the festival’s tradition of involving community organizations, the theater troupe has been in charge of the massive garbage/recycling detail for about 20 years, relying on the festival as one of its biggest fund-raising activities.
+“It’s hard work with extensive planning and coordination, but it’s important to all of us that we present a clean, ‘green’ event,” said George Lotridge of the Coastal Repertory Theater.
 “We’re proud to be a part of such an important community effort.”

 “Since the founding of Safeway, our philosophy and vision remain the same –– provide value and give back to the community where our customers and employees live and work.
 Safeway is a proud sponsor of the Art & Pumpkin Festival.”
 The Half Moon Bay Beautification Committee salutes Safeway for its commitment to the community and its incredible generosity in supporting the festival and participating community service groups.
 Safeway has been the Pumpkin Festival’s presenting sponsor since 1990 and has been an instrumental partner in the festival’s fund-raising success.